GET IN TOUCH FOR SUMMER 2026

 • Successfully complete basic training and animal husbandry course run by Howling Huskys during pre-season, this course is conducted at our kennel in the Victorian High Country.

-• You will be required to complete a Howling Huskys basic training and animal husbandry course starting:
+• You will be required to complete our Howling Huskys pre-season training:

-• You will be paid an hourly rate after completing the training course and employed as a casual or fixed term full time employee (depending on the position) with seasonal full-time hours depending on snow conditions.
+• You will be paid an hourly rate after completing pre-season training and employed as a seasonal full-time fixed term employee.

-• Employment contract until September 2026 - some extensions possible - booking dependent.
+• Employment continues until September 2026 - some extensions possible - booking dependent.
 Otherwise, you can apply for a summer position.

 Book Now